DetAtHome/Interceptor/ReadMe.md

 After a reboot the ```echo Hello > /dev/ttyAMA0``` command should result in a Hello printed on the terminal window of your desktop.

+///////////////
+Excurse.
+This is no longer needed as I switched from RXTX to jserialcomm.
+But perhaps someone might find the information useful anyway:
 Unfortunately even this does not suffice.
-Because jxtx implementation for java is not too smart, it will only look for serials according to a name pattern that ```/dev/ttyAMA0``` does not fulfill.
+Because rxtx implementation for java is not too smart, it will only look for serials according to a name pattern that ```/dev/ttyAMA0``` does not fulfill.
 So you need to create a symlink to the serial.

 To do you need to create a file named (the name is important): /etc/udev/rules.d/80-serial.rules.
 You can do with vi: ```sudo vi /etc/udev/rules.d/80-serial.rules```.
 Paste in this content: